Elwood Bar & Grill

 | +1 313-962-2337

 Drink in History in the Shadow of Comerica ParkElwood Bar and Grill now lies in the shadow of Comerica Park on Adams but it was built in 1936 by Charles Noble at the corner of Elizabeth Street and Woodward Avenue.
 Moved in 1997 to make way for the new Tigers stadium (Comerica Park) it was and still is downtown Detroit's most recognizable art deco diner.

-Now, restored following its move, it is the premier place for sports fans, history buffs, couples, singles, and anyone looking for a good time to hang out, on game day, or any day of the year.
+Now restored following its move, it is the premier place for sports fans, history buffs, couples, singles, and anyone looking for a good time to hang out on game day or any other day of the year.